Congratulations to the winners of the A Cleaner Cupertino Student Art Contest!

 Resident Frequently Asked Questions

-Stores are encouraged to begin using up their remaining supply of disposable, thin plastic carryout bags by the City ordinance effective date of October 1, 2013.
+Stores were encouraged to use up their remaining supply of disposable, thin plastic carryout bags by the City ordinance effective date of October 1, 2013.

-A Retailer Toolkit will be prepared by City Staff to assist retailers meet all ordinance requirements.
-The toolkit will be distributed to stores no later than August 1st.
-To request a Retailer Toolkit in advance, call (408) 777-3354 or email firstname.lastname@example.org
+A Retailer Toolkit was prepared by City Staff to assist retailers meet all ordinance requirements, and was distributed to stores prior to the effective date of the ordinance.
+To request additional Retailer Toolkit materials, call (408) 777-3354 or email firstname.lastname@example.org.

 For questions about compliance, email email@example.com or call (408) 777-3354.